 It will fill your house with wafts of cinnamon-y fall (no fake-smelly candle required), with joy and with happiness and this fuzzy feeling in your stomach only a very good moment can bring. ♡

-I have to put a few huge disclaimer on this recipe, right here and right now:
+I have to put a couple of huge disclaimer on this recipe, right here and right now:

-FYI: I have Healthy Pumpkin Muffins if you want to go all out (oops, back to regular levels of basic).
+FYI: I have Healthy Pumpkin Muffins if you want to go all out.

 Understated pumpkin pros: The pumpkin keeps the bread nice and moist, gives it a beautiful color and just gussies up regular cornbread for golden autumn days.
 But it is still super fluffy and tender – no density to be found here!